dmacvicar/terraform-provider-libvirt/README.md

 ## Requirements

-* libvirt 1.2.14 on the hypervisor
+* libvirt 1.2.14 or newer on the hypervisor

 The provider uses `virDomainInterfaceAddresses` which was added in 1.2.14.
 Distributions like Ubuntu 14.04 LTS ship 1.2.2.
 If you need a stable server distribution with a recent libvirt version, try [openSUSE Leap](https://www.opensuse.org/).